robjm16/sample_projects_and_articles/retrieval_based_chatbot_MASTER1.md

 ### 4. Question/Answering via OpenAI, Pinecone and Gradio

 #### Initializing the Interface
 Having pre-processed the text, created a Pinecone index, and computed and loaded the document's embeddings on a paragraph-by-paragraph basis into our vector database, we now move onto the final piece of code.
-This snippet launches the interface and invokes the **'answer_query_with_context()'** function (described further below).
+This snippet launches the interface, which invokes the **'answer_query_with_context()'** function (described further below).
+The interface is built with Python's Gradio library, which can be used to quickly demo machine learning applications.

 ~~~python
 #Launch interface